Frequently Asked Questions

 Yes, legally we are required to maintain confidentiality for our clients.
 The exceptions are if we have to protect you or someone else in the case of child abuse, dependent adult abuse, elder abuse, danger to self and danger to others.

-Does it mean I am weak or crazy because I go to therapy?
+Does it mean I am weak or there is somethig wrong with me because I go to therapy?

 Wanting to achieve happiness or fulfillment can hardly be considered weak.
 Weakness is being unable to look at yourself and areas for self-improvement.
-My clients are highly successful in various aspects of their lives.
+Our clients are often highly successful in various aspects of their lives and wanting to become even more self-aware and remove the psychological obstacles that may be stopping them from being their best selves .

 Doesn't therapy take years to be fruitful?